justusdecker/Application-Manager/docs/auto-docs.md

 POST:
     Adds the Job to the Database
     Redirects to jobs/read/-1
-!
-Has no ID verification

 ## show_jobs
 Shows all jobs, listed in the database.
-* Fix the id problem(ID -> Text Translation)

-# ./src/backend/job_titles.py

-## create_job_title
-For creating a new Job-Title in the Database

-GET:
-    Let the user create a new job-title
-POST:
-    Adds the Job-Title to the Database
-    Redirects to job_title/read/-1
-!
-Has no ID verification

-## update_job_title
-For updating an existing Job-Title in the Database

-GET:
-    Let the user update the job-title
-POST:
-    Updates the Job-Title in the Database
-    Redirects to job_titles
-!
-Has no ID verification

 # ./src/backend/techstack.py